microsoft/fabrikate-production-cluster-demo/README.md

 - [Cloud-Native](https://github.com/timfpark/fabrikate-cloud-native/) - Our standardized set of in-cluster monitoring tools.
 - [BookInfo](https://github.com/evanlouie/fabrikate-bookinfo/) - A sample multi-language microservices based application.
-- Jaeger Hotrod - A sample application used to demonstrate Jaeger tracing.

 # Deploy it yourself

 If you'd like to run this set of applications youself, please refer to our [documentation](./DIY.md).

 # Contributing